skepticaldude/devops-learning/README.md

 i'm thinking about creating a site on a vm and deploying it, i don't know if i'll come back to this to actualize it so far i'm still grounded on what i'm doing

-learnt about `prompt programming` and how it is important to be precise with you prompt and detail it properly and don't give your generative ai `verbose`
+learnt about `prompt programming` and how it is important to be precise with you prompt and detail it properly and when inputting commands into generative ai don't `verbose`

 it's all making sense as we proceed